Reviews You Can Rely On

 The ergonomic quality of a multi-tool is a function of the handle shape's comfort, plus the accessibility and utility of the various features.
 Excellent ergonomics stand out right away, and quality becomes more apparent with use.

 Most of our test models are a set of pliers with other parts built into the handle, where the pliers themselves fold into the handles.
 However, some multi-tools do this more elegantly than others.
 For the pliers (and wire cutters) to be most functional, the handle's exposed parts must be rounded and smooth.
 All of these products meet this test, with the Charge+ TTi and SwissTool being the most smooth-handled products.
-The plier handles on the Leatherman Free P4 and ARC, with their tool set “inside out”, are not as comfortable for really squeezing.
-Though they win major ergonomic points because most tools are accessible while the main tool is closed and with one hand, massively increasing the usability here.
+The pliers handles on the Leatherman ARC and an increasing number of newer options on the market like the Wetols 21-in-1 have with their tool set “inside out” to be accessible with the pliers closed.
+This is a win for usability, but they're not as inherently comfortable when gripping tightly as the remaining folded tools cut into fingers and palms.
 The Gerber Center-Drive Plus is pretty smooth but has more plier pinch potential than others on the market.
 Other and older models on the market aren't as comfortable.
-Leatherman's Skeletool CX has smooth plier handles, but the handles are a little thinner than ideal.
+Leatherman's Skeletool CX has decent pliers handles, but they are a little thinner than ideal for comfort.

 The Leatherman brand is notorious for the “squashed” design driver bit.